top of page

 Please note that the deadline for final poster presentation submissions will be earlier from other types of presentations, because we want to begin displaying them before the conference.

-Submissions for Presentations, Roundtables, and Workshops (of 300 words or less) will open via Google Form on June 1, 2024 and will close on September 1, 2024.
+Submissions (of 300 words or less) for presentations or workshops will open via Google Form on June 1, 2025 and will close on September 1, 2025.
 Submissions for poster presentations will open via Google Form on June 1 and close on August 1st.
-Artists' Alley submissions will also be accepted through a separate form beginning on July 1.
-To receive updates on submissions opening, follow us on Twitter and Tumblr, and subscribe to the Terror Camp mailing list.
+To receive updates on submissions opening, follow us on X, Bluesky, Instagram, or Tumblr, and subscribe to the Terror Camp mailing list

-If you just want to attend to watch and join in the discussion, never fear and hang tight – attendee registration will open in October, so you don’t have to do anything right now (except let people know!)
-We’ll also be recording sessions for people who can’t make it.
+Aaaand, if you just want to attend to watch and join in the discussion, never fear and hang tight – attendee registration will open later in the year, so you don’t have to do anything right now (except let people know!)

 Frequently asked questions